w3ctag/promises-guide/README.md

 var p2 = addDelay("value", 1000);
 ```

 In this example, `p1` will be fulfilled 500 ms after the promise returned by `doAsyncOperation()` fulfills, with that operation's value.
 (Or `p1` will reject as soon as that promise rejects.)
-And, since we cast the incoming argument to a promise, the function can also work when you pass it the string `"value"`: `p2` will be fulfilled with `"value"` after 1000 ms. That is, we "cast" the incoming string into a promise, essentially treating it as an immediately-fulfilled promise for that value.
+And, since we resolve the incoming argument to a promise, the function can also work when you pass it the string `"value"`: `p2` will be fulfilled with `"value"` after 1000 ms. In this way, we essentially treat it as an immediately-fulfilled promise for that value.

 #### User-Supplied Promise-Returning Functions Should Be "Promise-Called"